huntdatacenter/docs/docs/coordination/agreements/overview.md

 - *controller.institution:* This is your main institutional name.
 For NTNU controllers, this is NTNU.
 - *controller.enterprise.no:* This is your enterprise number.
 For NTNU controllers, leave blank.
 - *controller.part.of.ntnu:* State "yes" if you are part of NTNU and "no" if you are not.
 NTNU agreements differ slightly in their wording and holds a different dispute resolution clause.

-**Agreement date**

-This is the approximate start date of the agreement.
-We use this for re-negotiations of the agreement which is expected every two years.
-For the record, the agreement starts formally when it is signed by both parties.

 **Signatory official**